tourist/coinscan-front/README.md

 ## Development

-Available commands:
+Project is based on Next.js so all things from their [docs](https://nextjs.org/docs/getting-started) apply when you want to extend functionality e.g. create new sub-pages.

+To check project locally:

-- `npm install`
+`npm install` to install dependencies

+`npm run dev` to run site on `localhost:3000`

+Available npm scripts.

 - `npm run dev` - development server
 - `npm run build` - build project for deployment
-- `npm run start` - run node.js server
+- `npm run start` - run node.js server to host site / check build locally
-- `npm run codegen`- runs codegen to introspect api and generate Typescript types based on backend
+- `npm run test` - run tests in watch mode while developing
 - `npm run test:ci` - run tests as on CI (without watch mode) + generate junit coverage report.
-- `npm run test` - run tests in watch mode while developing
+- `npm run codegen`- runs codegen introspection on graphql endpoint to generate Typescript types based on available endpoints

-For types generation via codegen you need to point to your backend version in [codegen.yml](codegen.yml)
+> For types generation via codegen you need to point to your backend version in [codegen.yml](codegen.yml)

 ## Limitations